Dynamsoft/barcode-reader-javascript-samples/README.md

 ## Request a trial license

 A default license is included which allows you to test the sample apps for up to 24 hours.
-You can [request a trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&package=js&utm_source=sampleReadme) via Dynamsoft customer portal to evaluate further.
+You can [request a 30-day trial license](https://www.dynamsoft.com/customer/license/trialLicense?product=dbr&package=js&utm_source=sampleReadme) via Dynamsoft website to evaluate further.

 ## Documentation